Zephyr0402/mysite/README.md

 ## Production

-For building a production environment(React + Flask + Gunicorn + Nginx), please refer to this repo https://github.com/Zephyr0402/deploy_mysite, which uses Ansible to automated the process.
+For building a production environment, please refer to this https://github.com/Zephyr0402/deploy_mysite.